10 Focused Assessment – Cardiovascular System

 Absence of pulse may indicate vessel constriction, possibly due to surgical procedures, injury, or obstruction.

-• To check edema, press down the skin and release the pressure, the skin normally will return to place right away.
-Assessing Edema.
-When the indentation of the thumb or any fingers remain in the skin, it is pitting edema.
+• When the indentation of the thumb or any fingers remain in the skin, it is pitting edema.
 Documenting Pitting Edema

 5. Report and document assessment findings and related health problems according to agency policy.
 Accurate and timely documentation and reporting promote patient safety.